Skip to main content

 Teams Meeting

 Teams is a free application available to all university staff that has options to record your screen and camera, using the Meet Now feature.
-Recordings made in Teams upload automatically to Stream.
+Recordings made in Teams will need to be uploaded to YuJa.

 Be aware that Teams does not allow for pausing mid-recording and that any additional camera inputs are very small in the final video, so you may wish to consider whether this is the right tool for the type of video you are making.